 Too much stress

 Sometimes, factors such as stress also have a strong influence on your hair growth.
 According to research, it is one of the biggest factors standing behind hair loss.
 Stress can lead to triggering various hair diseases, such as for example alopecia.
+Be mindful of your stress levels and your hair will definitely thank you.

 Not enough vitamins